Pranav-Sharmaa/Black-Friday-Sales-Analysis/README.md

 6. **Future Directions:**
    - Conclude the analysis with potential areas for future research, including customer segmentation strategies and targeted marketing approaches.

+7.**Gender Analysis:**
+   - Explore and analyze purchasing patterns and preferences based on gender.
+   - Visualize and interpret gender-related trends in Black Friday sales.

 ## Instructions for Use

 1. Download the Jupyter Notebook and the dataset.